 Who cares if you run inside or outside?
 At least you are getting out there doing your thing.
-I personally hate running outside in pouring, freezing rain.
-It’s miserable, I look a mess and honestly it’s just not fun.
-Sometimes I would rather zone out on the treadmill and catch on TV inside.
-I don’t ever plan to justify my decision of where I run…O do what makes me happy.
+Personally, I hate running outside in pouring, freezing rain.
+It’s miserable, I look a mess, and honestly, it’s just not fun.
+There are many days I choose the treadmill, “just because”.
+There is no need to justify why.
+The treadmill is a tool, and for some people, it’s their way they can log the miles.

 To those who think the only running is outside…that is false.